rannn367/tp/docs/UserGuide.md

 * `STAFF_ID` should start with an 'S' (case-insensitive) followed by digits (e.g., S1001, s1001) and must not exceed 10 characters.
 Duplicate staff IDs are not allowed
 * `NAME` should only contain alphanumeric characters and spaces, and it should not be blank and must not be longer than 50 characters
 * `PHONE` should only contain digits, and it should be between 3 and 20 digits long
+* Other fields will be populated with default values:
+    * Email: default@gmail.com
+    * Address: empty
+    * Role: empty
+    * Shift Timing: empty
+    * Hours Worked: 0
+    * Performance Rating: 0
+    * Remark: "From quickstaffadd.
+Edit with staffedit."

 Examples:
 * `quickstaffadd S0102:Ali:98291029`